Curriculum Overview

 Scholars Programs

-The UAB Pediatric Residency Program offers four scholars programs to provide residents the opportunity to gain expereince in the target areas of medical education, health disparities, global health and rural health.
+The UAB Pediatric Residency Program offers five scholars programs to provide residents the opportunity to gain expereince in the target areas of medical education, health disparities, global health and rural health.
 Click on the program title below to learn more about each program.

 -